Inclusive communication (formally total communication) means communicating with individuals using the most appropriate means for them.

 - And using other forms of high-tech communication, such as iPads and specialist communication devices.

-We might chose to use different means of total communication depending on the situation we are communicating about.
+We might chose to use different means of inclusive communication depending on the situation we are communicating about.
 For example, if we are introducing a new activity we may chose to use an object to represent this, however when communicating about a daily routine, we might use a visual timetable.

-We all use total communication techniques everyday without even thinking.
+We all use inclusive communication techniques everyday without even thinking.
 We might see them as an ‘added extra’ when we communicate with each other; for example, we often – sign for a drink in a noisy pub, use a drawing to give directions to where we live, or recognise someone from the smell of their perfume.

 For some people with communication difficulties, these ‘added extras’ are a vital part of their understanding and expression.
 Without these ways of communicating, everyday activities may not make much sense.